Exclusive media partner: The New York Times

 Shortly after her fourteenth birthday, Hadley Freeman stopped eating.
 From the age of fourteen to seventeen, she lived in various psychiatric wards with a diagnosis of anorexia nervosa.

 Now, decades later, the award-winning Sunday Times columnist has written a book, Good Girls: A Story and Study of Anorexia, about her struggles with mental health and the insights she has gained.
-And on April 12 she comes to Intelligence Squared to address the complexities and misunderstandings surrounding anorexia.
-As she will argue, it isn’t really about the food.
+And in April 2023 she came to Intelligence Squared to address the complexities and misunderstandings surrounding anorexia.
+As she argued, it isn’t really about the food.
 It’s about the fear of becoming a woman; it’s about the belief that you are supposed to be perfect; and it’s about creating a new, smaller world which has one simple rule: don’t eat.

-In conversation with journalist and author Bari Weiss, Freedman will share her message that the present doesn’t have to be a life sentence and that ultimately life can be enjoyed.
+In conversation with journalist and author Bari Weiss, Freedman shared her message that the present doesn’t have to be a life sentence and that ultimately life can be enjoyed.

 Praise for Hadley Freeman’s Good Girls